Zatmeniye Mountain Range, Aquarius

 Atienna peered over her book into the front seat of the v-ehicle.
 The driver’s seat was empty, but the seat beside it was occupied by a man with an unreadable expression.
 Unreadable, because his bald head was wrapped around numerous times with a colorful bright blue scarf and because another scarf hugged the lower half of his face.
 Atienna turned to the woman sitting beside her.
 She too was wrapped in a shawl of many layers and was peering down at a book through her glasses.
 The lenses were fogged up by the breath captured in her makeshift scarf mask.

 “I’m sure Sefu can handle it,” the woman replied to Atienna’s unasked question.

-Atienna greeted the Aquarian morning chill with a shiver and pulled her blanket closer around her shoulders as she stepped outside of the v-ehicle.
+Stepping out of the v-ehicle, Atienna greeted the Aquarian morning chill with a shiver and pulled her blanket closer around her shoulders.
 The frost nipped at her nose, and the cold brought tears to her eyes—tears that soon iced over and crystallized on her lashes.
 She wiped them away with the back of her mittened hand and stared out into the dawning brightness.